The Rome Business School is accredited Global R.E.P. – Registered Education Provider

 - Classroom exercises to facilitate the absorption of the taught topics.

-The course, available either on-campus or through distance learning, is structured in:
+The course, available either on-campus or through distance learning

 - 2 full-day training sessions